What are your sponsor ID numbers?

 Do your courses meet the California 4-CPE-credit fraud requirement?

 Because California does not “preapprove” courses from any CPE provider, we have noted the courses on our website that follow the California State Board of Accountancy’s fraud CPE guidelines.
+Please refer to the Compliance section of course details for information.

 Does the New Jersey State Board of Accountancy accept courses from Western CPE?
 If so, why isn’t Western CPE listed as an approved provider on the board’s website?